ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 52 complete B-block peals

-I have found 42 sets of round B-blocks which together with some B-blocks exactly cover the extent in an odd number [31 to 35] of round blocks where the sixes can be rearranged to give 52 complete B-blocks.
+I have found 42 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [31 to 35] of round blocks where the sixes can be rearranged to give 52 complete B-blocks.
 Here is a set of blocks which gives peals.

 ### 33 round blocks, signature: 57:6+99
 ```